-Gulf of Mexico Commercial Reef Fish Permit Holder - An entity that possesses a valid Gulf commercial reef fish permit and therefore, is eligible to be exempt from bag limits, to fish under a quota, or to sell Gulf reef fish in or from the Gulf Exclusive Economic Zone.
-There is an eligibility requirement and an annual fee associated with the permit.
+Gulf of Mexico Commercial Reef Fish Permit Holder - An entity that possesses a valid Gulf of Mexico (Gulf) commercial reef fish permit and therefore, is eligible to be exempt from bag limits, to fish under a quota, or to sell Gulf reef fish in or from the Gulf exclusive economic zone.

-IFQ Dealer Endorsement - The IFQ dealer endorsement is a document that a dealer must possess in order to receive Gulf of Mexico red snapper.
+IFQ Dealer Endorsement - The IFQ dealer endorsement is a document that a dealer must possess in order to receive Gulf IFQ species.
 The dealer endorsement can be downloaded free of charge from the IFQ dealer's online account.

 Inactive Account - An account, in which the allocation holder has neither landed, bought, nor sold allocation within that year, including those who never logged into their account.
-Accounts activity status changes yearly based on the actions taken by the account.
+Account activity status changes yearly based on the actions taken by the account holder.